Why is my acid copper plating not adhering to my nickel plated steel?

 In pursuit of my restoration endeavors I have been trying to learn how to nickel plate my old motorcycle parts (learning chemistries of all sorts is also my hobby so I insist of doing it myself, I have access to almost any chemical, safety equipment, and proper disposal outlets).
 My goal is to produce a bright nickel finish on mild steel and cast iron parts.
 I want to first plate the semi-polished parts with nickel then build up with acid copper for easy buffing prior to bright nickel.

-I have experimented with variations of a watts style nickel sulfate bath, that I concocted from reading patents, academic journals, and web sites.
-I can achieve nice uniform, semi-bright deposits when plating 1x10 cm mild steel strips (unpolished, activated in dilute HCl/HNO3) in a homemade hull-cell with my watts solution at 50 degrees C, and a current density of about 10-30 ASF with a pure nickel anode.
+I have experimented with variations of a Watts style nickel sulfate bath, that I concocted from reading patents, academic journals, and web sites.
+I can achieve nice uniform, semi-bright deposits when plating 1x10 cm mild steel strips (unpolished, activated in dilute HCl/HNO3) in a homemade Hull Cell with my Watts solution at 50 °C, and a current density of about 10-30 ASF with a pure nickel anode.
 The plate adheres well, what I mean by this is: I can bend the strip back and forth until it breaks without the nickel cracking off, and if you dip the part in acid copper solution no immersion deposits are formed, also you can buff the heck out of them without wearing the nickel off.
 I get similar results plating copper strips.

-Everywhere I read it sounds trivial to plate copper on nickel, so why doesn't mine work!?
+Everywhere I read it sounds trivial to plate copper onto nickel, so why doesn't mine work!?

 motorcycle restorer, metal finisher - san francisco, California, USA

-A. It may (or may not) be trivial to plate copper onto fresh nickel plating (plated within the last 15 seconds) but it is not easy to plate onto old nickel.
+A. Hi Jeffrey.
+It may (or may not) be trivial to plate copper onto fresh nickel plating (plated within the last 15 seconds) but it is not at all easy to plate onto old nickel with proper adhesion.
 What is worth trying is activating your semi-bright nickel plating with a Wood's Nickel strike immediately before the copper plating.
 Good luck.

 Ted Mooney, P.E.